tshepang/blog-movies/content/movies/Tree of Life (2011).rst

 characters unintelligible, like I'm supposed to fill in the blanks.
-I also don't know what the point of the entire exercise is, though I liked the fact that the strict father wasn't presented in a shallow manner... he had sweet moments, and even apologied for the his shittty behavior.
+I also don't know what the point of the entire exercise is, though I liked the fact that the strict father wasn't presented in a shallow manner... he had sweet moments, and even apologized for his shitty behavior.